Configuring flow controls

 Description (optional): Describe the expected outcome of the workflow at this point in the logic tree.
 This information is useful for other users of the workflow who may not be familiar with it.

-Outcome: Select from a fixed list of outcomes that best describes what happens at this point:
+Outcome: Select from a fixed list of outcomes the one that best describes what happens at this point:

 Action taken